textcreationpartnership/A00287/README.md

 ##Content Summary##

 #####Body#####

-1. The effect of a Bill exhibited in Parliament by Sir Francis Englefield Barronet.

-**Types of content**
+The effect of a bill exhibited in Parliament by Sir Francis Englefield, Barronet1621Approx.
+12 KB of **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!